AlekPawlowski/wita_projekt/README.md

 ## Current todos and questions:
     - confgi for chakra ui, how to set them, cause now they dont work?
+    - is there a simpler way
+    - is this safe to show what database and mail was called? (redux/userSlice)
+    - supbase with types

 ## Technologies:
 1. supbase to hold all user/estates (database)